WebSolutionsGroup/esqrt/src/FileCabinet/SuiteScripts/EnhancedSuiteQLTool/lib/features/functions/README.md

 /*

-Sample command to create function in Netsuite - executed inside the query window
+Sample command to create function in NetSuite - executed inside the query window

-This would create a javascript file in the src/FileCabinet/SuiteScripts/EnhancedSuiteQLTool/lib/features/functions/ directory named parse_full_address.js
+This would create a javascript file in the SuiteScripts/EnhancedSuiteQLTool/lib/features/functions/ directory named parse_full_address.js

+Usage Examples:
+1. Create the function using CREATE OR REPLACE FUNCTION (execute the statement below)
+2. Use the function in queries like: SELECT parse_full_address(billing_address).city FROM customers

 */